 (Image sourced from Tandy's Leather Buying Guide)

-As a general rule of thumb, If you’re project in mind is a….
+As a general rule of thumb, If your project in mind is a….

 Wallet - You will most likely want to go with a 3-4 oz hide.
 You’ll need something quite thin for the intricate details and multiple layers.
-Plus, who wants to carry around a fat wallet?
+Plus, who wants to carry around a thick leather wallet?
 Our card hoarding tendencies are bad enough, I’d go with a thinner leather.

 Or if you’re making a…

-Belt - The best leather for a belt would be at least 8-9 oz. in weight.
+Belt - The best type of leather for making belts would be at least 8-9 oz. in weight.
 I wouldn’t go very much lighter than that or it’ll stretch out a lot faster than you’re losing weight.
 Then when you find out the truth of what’s really happening, you’ll only be disappointed in yourself.
 Just avoid that all together.

 When it comes to types of leather tanning methods and use cases, we’ve only scratched the surface here.
 But you should now have a MUCH better idea of what to look for when buying the best leather for your project.Now that you know the type of leather you want, it's on to the next challenge.
 WHERE do i buy the best leather for my project?
 Keep an eye out for my upcoming post, Top 5 American Leather Tanneries.